superchen0202/e-commerce/README.md

 Ensure that Ruby has installed already, then go ahead with this step.
 * `gem install rails` 			      #install the latest Rails version
 * `rails -v` 				              #check Rails installation version
 * `sudo apt-get install nodejs`	  #Problems may be occurred when installing Rails, because there are some JS code in Rails be executed through node.js.
-Corresponding solution for this is installing node.js before installing Rails.
+Corresponding solution for this is installing node.js before Rails.

 ## Give some feedbacks for me ##
 * I'm a starter of Rails, this is the first time I try to write README.md file.
-If some descriptoins are ambiguios or aren't work for your problem, please feel free to give me some suggestion to make it better, thanks!
+If some descriptoins are ambiguios or not work for your problem, please feel free to give me some suggestion to make it better, thanks!